Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Bats in the Attic

-The attic poses an especially attractive place for female bats, who not only seek warmth but a place to raise their young.
+The attic poses an especially attractive place for female bats, who not only seek warmth but a place to raise their young and make a bats nests.
 Removal of attic-dwelling bats is more complicated than simply removing a single intruder.
-Hiring an expert is the best solution, although you can take steps towards removal yourself.
+Hiring an expert is the best solution to get rid of bats and bats nests, although you can take steps towards removal yourself.

-The first step is to locate the entry points.
+The first step is to locate the any points where bats enter and seal cracks.
 These are openings as small as half an inch and there are likely to be many of them.
-Carefully seal up the smaller openings, but leave primary entry points alone for now.
+Carefully seal cracks and seal up the smaller openings, but leave the primary point of entry alone for now.

-Once the entry points are closed, you should install exclusion devices at the primary entry points.
-An example would be something like the Batcone II Excluder.
-These devices allow bats to pass through in only one direction.
-Once you are sure all of the bats are gone, you can then seal the primary entry points and clean up any guano or urine deposits.
+Once these points of where bats enter are closed, you should install exclusion devices at the primary entry points.
+An example would be something like a Batcone Excluder.
+These DIY bat removal devices allow bats to pass through in only one direction as a one way exclusion so they cannot come back in.
+Once you are sure all of the bats are gone, you can then seal the primary the necessary points and clean up any guano or urine deposits.

 Bats in the Chimney

-While they are not likely to cause damage, colonies of female bats in your chimney still pose a health risk due to their guano.
+While they are not likely to cause damage, colonies of female bats in your chimney still pose a risk to your health due to their guano.
 In addition, you cannot use an infested fireplace or the bats will escape into the room, placing your family at risk of exposure.

 Again, exclusion is the only effective means to remove the bats.
 If your climate is cool enough, the bats will eventually migrate, allowing you to seal any cracks in your chimney and place a mesh barrier over the main opening.

-If you do not wish to wait or live in a warmer climate, then you will need to use an exclusion device.
+If you do not wish to wait or live in a warmer climate or it is within summer months, then you will need to use an exclusion device for most North American bats.
 Close your damper and wait to be sure all of the bats are out of the chimney before sealing the cracks and applying a barrier.

 Bats in the Walls

 Wall infestations are the most difficult scenario to deal with.
-You will need to carefully examine all exterior walls in order to find the entry points.
+You will need to carefully examine and perform a full inspection of all exterior walls in order to find where they are entering from.
 Remember that a bat is able to fit through a hole as small as your thumbnail.
 After sealing all secondary points and using exclusion devices, it can become a waiting game to ensure there are no babies or stragglers.

-It is best to hire a professional to handle a wall infestation.
+It is best to hire a professional to handle a wall infestation and get rid of bats.
 You may also wish to invest in some foam insulation afterwards to help prevent future infestations.
 The waste products from bats are also more likely to cause damage or health issues when trapped behind walls, so be sure to address this issue.

 Hiring a Professional

 Unlike insect or rodent infestations, bats are a complicated process.
 There are no repellents or poisons, and many species of bat are endangered or protected.
-Hiring a professional is perhaps the best method of removal.
+Hiring a professional for pest control is perhaps the best method to get rid of bats.

-A professional bat removal expert is specially trained to eliminate bat infestations.
+A pest control professional specifically a bat removal expert is specially trained to eliminate bat infestations.
 They will come and inspect your home for entry points and identify the species of bat.
 This is important, as different types of bat must be dealt with using slightly different methods in order to be effective.

 Professionals will never suggest harming or exterminating bats.
 This is because bats are a vital part of the ecosystem and are protected in many countries and states across the US.
 Instead, they will use exclusion as a humane way to remove the animals.